Nhimself/cfo/index.md

 ### Support or Contact

 Having trouble with CFsync?
-Check out our [documentation](https://nhimself.github.io/cfo/) or [contact support](no-reply@example.com) and we’ll help you sort it out.
+Check out our [documentation](https://nhimself.github.io/cfo/) or reach out on Discord and we’ll help you sort it out.